Italy–Mexico relations

-Italy–Mexico relations are the bilateral relations between Italy and Mexico.
+The nations of Italy and Mexico first established formal diplomatic relations in 1874, following the unification of Italy.
+The two nations were twice on the opposite sides of 20th century conflicts: first in the Spanish Civil War from 1936 to 1939, and later during World War II from 1942 to 1945.
+Mexico re-established diplomatic relations with Italy in 1946 and relations have continued unabated since.

 Both nations are members of the G20, Organisation for Economic Co-operation and Development and the United Nations.

 History

 The first contact between Italy and Mexico was in 1869, just before the end of Italian unification in 1870; when Italy expressed its desire to open a consulate in Mexico.
-An Italian consulate was opened in Mexico in December 1872, however, diplomatic relations between the two nations were not established until 15 December 1874.
+An Italian consulate was opened in Mexico in December 1872; however, diplomatic relations between the two nations were not established until 15 December 1874.
 In 1875, Mexico opened a diplomatic office in Rome.
+The first Italian migrants arrived to Mexico as early as 1857 with larger waves arriving in the 1880s.
+Many of the migrants established several Italian-speaking towns throughout the country.

 During World War I, Mexico remained neutral because it was involved in its own revolution during the same time and closed its diplomatic office in Rome.
-It re-opened its diplomatic office in 1922.
+It re-opened its diplomatic office in 1918 and moved into its current chancery building in 1922.

 In the 1930s, diplomatic relations between the two nations began to deteriorate when Italian Prime Minister Benito Mussolini invaded and annexed Abyssinia (now Ethiopia) during the Second Italo-Ethiopian War in 1935–1936.
 Mexico was one of the few countries to vehemently oppose the occupation of Abyssinia by Italian forces.
+During the Spanish Civil War (1936–1939), Italy and Mexico supported opposing sides of the conflict, with Mexico supporting the Republicans and Italy supporting the Nationalists.
+That put both nations against each other and ultimately caused a largely-negative interaction between them.

 During World War II, on 22 May 1942, Mexico declared war on the Axis powers (which included Italy) due to German U-boat attacks on two Mexican oil tankers in the Gulf of Mexico that same year.
 Diplomatic relations were re-established on 1 June 1946 and Italy and Mexico signed a Treaty of Peace on 10 February 1947.

 In 1974, President Luis Echeverría Álvarez became the first Mexican head-of-state to visit Italy.
 In 1981, President Sandro Pertini became the first Italian head-of-state to visit Mexico.
 Since the initial visits, there have been numerous visits between leaders of both nations.
-Both nations have signed several bilateral agreements and have worked closely on several projects.
-In 2014, the Mexican Agency of International Cooperation for Development (AMEXCID) and the Italian Ministry of Foreign Affairs and International Cooperation have collaborated in funding and coordinating 12 research projects in strategic sectors, such as exact sciences, biomedical sciences, environment and energy, agriculture and agri-food, aerospace and technologies applied to cultural goods.

 On 17 October 2017, the V Meeting of the Mexico-Italy Binational Commission was held in Rome, headed by the Mexican Secretary of Foreign Affairs, Luis Videgaray and the Italian Minister of Foreign Affairs Angelino Alfano.

+In 2024, both nations celebrate 150 years since initially establishing diplomatic relations.